sdawson/dotfiles/README.markdown

 ## Install

-`git clone git://github.com/sdawson/dotfiles ~/dev/dotfiles`
+`git clone git://github.com/sdawson/dotfiles ~/.dotfiles`

-Currently setting up symbolic links to the individual rc files/folders must be performed manually.
+`cd ~/.dotfiles`

+`rake install`

+Rake installs and links up all the files ending in .symlink to your home dir.